👩🚒 Fire Safety Activities for Parents and Children

 Fire Drill

-Make a plan for getting out of your home in case of fire and establish a safe place outside for everyone to meet.
-Practice your plan with your child on a regular basis.
+Make a plan for getting out of your home in case of a fire and establish a safe meeting place outside.
+Practice this plan regularly with your child.

-At the end of your fire drill, have your child show how he or she would get help by pretending to run to a neighbor’s house and dialing 9-1-1.
+At the end of your drill, have your child show how they would get help by pretending to run to a neighbor’s house and dialing 9-1-1.

 Firefighter Hats

-Variation: For each child, trim a large piece of red construction paper into an oval shape.
-Then use the oval to make a head size version of the firefighter finger puppet hat.
+Variation: Trim a large piece of red construction paper into an oval to create a head-sized firefighter finger-puppet hat.

 Firefighter Finger Puppets